 One segment of Mass Effect 2's final mission requires a biotic character to cast a barrier bubble big enough for the whole party to shelter in, for several minutes.
 Choose the wrong biotic for the job, and one of your party members will die as a result when the barrier fails prematurely.

 Mass Effect 2 and Mass Effect 3 also gives us the vanguard, with the biotic charge ability.
-Essentially, when Shepard uses this ability, he turns himself into a miniature mass relay (those big things that hurl the Normandy across the galaxy) and slams into his enemies at incredibly high speed, using his biotic barrier to damage and throw his target.
+Essentially, when Shepard uses this ability, s/he turns into a miniature mass relay (those big things that hurl the Normandy across the galaxy) and slams into enemies at incredibly high speed, powering the biotic barrier in addition to damaging the target. (and tossing unprotected foes)

-On at least one occasion in Mass Effect 3, biotics can be seen casting barriers as an ad-hoc patch in a broken fortification, until something solid can be dropped in place.
+On at least one occasion in Mass Effect 3, biotics can be seen rooting themselves in place while casting barriers as an ad-hoc patch in a broken fortification, until something solid can be dropped in place.

 Stacking Arcane Shield, Fade Shroud, and Rock Armor onto a mage in Dragon Age makes them tougher than any warrior in the game.
 Yes, the Squishy Wizard just out-tanked the tank.